At a glance

 - Develop your practical skills by immersing yourself in environments of geographical interest in locations such as Italy and the USA

-- See geography from a new perspective by studying abroad in countries including Australia, Canada, Malaysia and New Zealand
+- See geography from a new perspective by studying abroad in countries including Australia, Canada, Singapore and the USA

 What is geography?

 Bridging the sciences and the humanities, geography is the ideal subject for anyone keen to develop a broad understanding of the world around them.
 It is a wide-ranging discipline that seeks to explain the world in terms of both its human and natural complexities.

 We aim to equip graduates with strong personal and interpersonal skills, an ability to synthesise both quantitative and qualitative information, and the intellectual capacity to produce original and thoughtful interpretations of our ever-changing world.